 The GOC would like to be informed of emerging or urgent concerns about optometrists / ophthalmic opticians, dispensing opticians, contact lens opticians and optical businesses, that may present a risk of harm to patient safety or undermine the public’s confidence in the optical professions.
 This includes concerns about:

-- An individual registrant’s fitness to practise
+- an individual registrant's fitness to practise

-- An individual’s registration
+- an individual's registration

-- Concerns about optical businesses
+- optical businesses.

 Key activities and responsibilities